Glossary | Fluid Attacks Help

 Mailmap is a table on Fluid Attacks' platform that organizes and unifies the different email addresses and names employed by the authors or contributors.

-MPT is a cybersecurity assessment method in which skilled human testers (aka ethical hackers or pentesters) actively simulate real-world cyberattacks on infrastructure, applications, and other IT systems.
-MPT primarily aims to identify and exploit vulnerabilities that are out of reach for automated tools.
+PTaaS is a cybersecurity assessment method in which skilled human testers (aka ethical hackers or pentesters) actively and continuously simulate real-world cyberattacks on infrastructure, applications, and other IT systems.
+PTaaS primarily aims to identify and exploit vulnerabilities that are out of reach for automated tools, combining them, even, to find out how big an impact they can have in the evaluated application's security.

 R